Canadian import documents required for customs clearance

 Incomplete or inaccurate invoices

-If details like product descriptions, values, or shipping terms are missing, CBSA may hold your shipment for review or request additional information, which can delay its release.
+If details like product descriptions, values, or shipping terms are missing, the CBSA may hold your shipment for review or request additional information, which can delay its release.

 Not updating to CARM requirements